The MiSTer Station

 Power consumption

 Now back to the topic of power consumption (remember my risk Power consumption?).
 To try out the power consumption of the parts, but mostly to stress test the PS1 PSU itself.
-I write my conclusions down bellow and some numbers for whomever will find it helpful:
+I write my conclusions down below and some numbers for whomever will find it helpful:

 I bought myself an EU socket watt measurement tool, and a USB Volt/Ampere meter named ”Charger Doctor”.
 And with internal 5.15 V, (down-steped from PSU voltage output 7,56 V, but should have been be 7,4 V according to Retroconsoles.fandom.com) from my PSU (being an EU plug running on 234-237 W), it show me these results: